woocommerce/woocommerce-admin/readme.txt

 = Automatic installation =

-Automatic installation is the easiest option, as WordPress handles the file transfers and you need not leave your web browser.
+Automatic installation is the easiest option, as WordPress handles the file transfers and you don't need to leave your web browser.
 To perform an automatic install:
 1. Log in to your WordPress dashboard.
-2. Go  to:Plugins > Add New.
+2. Go to: Plugins > Add New.
 3. Enter “WooCommerce Admin” in the Search field, and view details about its point release, the rating and description.
 4. Select “Install Now” when you’re ready

 = Manual installation =